 - The relief you are seeking from the Court.
 This can be money or something you want the judge to make the Defendant do or stop doing.
 This information is usually written in the last paragraph of the Complaint.

-In addition to the Complaint, you must complete and submit the Adversary Proceeding Cover Sheet (Procedural Form B104) with the Complaint.
+In addition to the Complaint, you must complete and submit the Adversary Proceeding Cover Sheet (Form B 1040) with the Complaint.
 If filing electronically (registered CM/ECF users only), you must include the Cover Sheet as an attachment to the Complaint.

-All pleadings submitted to the Court must be on 8 1/2" x 11" paper, the writing must be legible and double-spaced, whether typed or printed, and it must bear an original signature if not filed electronically.
+All pleadings submitted to the Court must be on 8 1/2" x 11" paper.
+The writing must be legible and double-spaced, whether typed or printed, and it must bear an original signature if not filed electronically.

-When a Complaint is filed, the Clerk’s Office will generate a Summons [form B250A] form which is returned to the Plaintiff for service.
-A Summons is a writ used to notify the person(s) named as the Defendant(s) of the commencement of the adversary proceeding and the requirement to appear and answer.
+When a Complaint is filed, the Clerk’s Office will generate a Summons in and Adversary Proceeding [Form B 2500A] form which is returned to the Plaintiff for service.
+A Summons is a writ used to notify the person(s) named as the Defendant(s) of the commencement of the adversary proceeding (AP) and the requirement to appear and answer.
 Service of the Complaint and Summons must be executed in accordance with Fed.
 R. Bankr.
 P. 7004.
-After the Complaint and Summons have been served, the Plaintiff must file a Certificate of Service indicating the parties have been served and by what method, i.e. USPO, personal service, etc.
+After the Complaint and Summons have been served, the Plaintiff must file a Certificate of Service, contained on the second page of the summons form, indicating the parties have been served and by what method, i.e. USPO, personal service, etc.

 You must notify the Clerk of Court in writing of any change of address.
 Hearing notices and other documents will be sent to you by U.S. Mail if you are not an electronic participant to the case.
 Your case may be dismissed if you cannot be contacted by mail.

+A filing fee is required in most instances when filing an adversary proceeding unless the Plaintiff is the debtor in a chapter 7 or 13 case and the adversary proceeding is related to the debtor’s discharge.
+Please refer to the Fees page of our website for the filing fee amount and acceptable methods of payment.
 The bankruptcy case must be open at the time the Complaint is filed.
 If the bankruptcy case is closed, you must file a Motion to Reopen and pay the filing fee (if applicable) to reopen the case.
-The reopening fee is in addition to the adversary proceeding filing fee.PRIVACY INFORMATION
+The reopening fee is in addition to the adversary proceeding (AP) filing fee.